 Sensor Layer — What Gets Measured

 The sensor layer is the foundation of any tap changer monitoring system.
 It consists of the physical transducers installed on or near the OLTC that convert physical and chemical parameters into electrical signals.
-A comprehensive sensor suite typically includes DGA-Sensoren for the oil compartment, Vibrationsbeschleunigungsmesser on the tap changer housing, Stromwandler on the motor drive supply, Temperaturfühler at key thermal points, und oil quality sensors for moisture and dielectric strength measurement.
+A comprehensive sensor suite typically includes DGA-Sensoren for the oil compartment, vibration accelerometers on the tap changer housing, Stromwandler on the motor drive supply, Temperaturfühler at key thermal points, Und oil quality sensors for moisture and dielectric strength measurement.
 The selection of sensors determines the range of fault types that the system can detect.

 Data Acquisition and Signal Processing Unit

-Das Datenerfassungseinheit (DAU) collects raw signals from all connected sensors, performs analog-to-digital conversion, applies signal conditioning and filtering, and stores the processed data locally.
+Der Datenerfassungseinheit (DAU) collects raw signals from all connected sensors, performs analog-to-digital conversion, applies signal conditioning and filtering, and stores the processed data locally.
 High-speed sampling is essential for capturing transient events such as vibration patterns and motor current waveforms during tap operations that last only milliseconds.
 Edge processing capability allows the DAU to perform preliminary analysis and generate local alarms without depending on communication to a remote server.

 Kommunikations- und Netzwerkarchitektur

 Processed monitoring data must be transmitted reliably from the substation to the central monitoring platform.
-Common communication protocols include IEC 61850 for substation LAN integration, Modbus TCP/RTU for connection to existing substation RTUs, und DNP3 for wide-area SCADA communication.
+Common communication protocols include IEC 61850 for substation LAN integration, Modbus TCP/RTU for connection to existing substation RTUs, Und DNP3 for wide-area SCADA communication.
 The network architecture typically uses fiber optic Ethernet within the substation and cellular, Satellit, or utility WAN connections for remote substations.
 Data security and cybersecurity measures must comply with applicable utility standards.

 Software Platform — Analysis, Im Trend, and Alarm Management